-Cookies are small files which are stored on a user’s computer.
+Cookies are small files that are stored on a user’s computer.
 They are designed to hold a modest amount of data specific to a particular client and website and can be accessed either by the web server or the client’s computer.
-The usage of cookies allows the server to deliver a page tailored to a particular user, or the page itself can contain some script which is aware of the data in the cookie, and so it can carry information from one visit to the website (or related site) to the next.
+The usage of cookies allows the server to deliver a page tailored to a particular user, or the page itself can contain some script that is aware of the data in the cookie, and so it can carry information from one visit to the website (or related site) to the next.
 Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.

 Can I see/view the cookies I have on my computer?

-Most browsers have a configuration screen which allows you to see what cookies have been stored on the computer, and, optionally, to delete them.
+Most browsers have a configuration screen that allows you to see what cookies have been stored on the computer, and, optionally, to delete them.
 Note that it is not possible for a website to view cookies set by other sites, as this would represent a privacy and security problem.

 When are cookies created?